tfrayner/vcf_walker/README.rst

   contains the affected transcript ID, predicted variant effect, immediate sequence context, and relationship to transcribed strand for each variant.
-It is also possible to include the inferred variant allele frequency (VAF) and genotype (GT) information for each variant in the output. variant_gene_sequences.py
+It is also possible to include the inferred variant allele frequency (VAF) and genotype (GT) information for each variant in the output. vcf_to_maf.py
+  Converts variants in VCF format to MAF output. vcf_to_oncodrivefml.py
+  Converts variants in VCF format to the tab-delimited output format expected by OncodriveFML.

+The utils directory also contains the following scripts not installed by default:

+variant_gene_sequences.py
   Extract the CDS sequence and translation covering each variant in the supplied VCF, formatting it for readability.
-This script was originally designed to help with the design of validation PCR primers. vcf_to_maf.py
+This script was originally designed to help with the design of validation PCR primers. extract_cds_metadata.py
-  Converts variants in VCF format to MAF output. vcf_to_oncodrivefml.py
-  Converts variants in VCF format to the tab-delimited output format expected by OncodriveFML. extract_cds_metadata.py
-  This is a relatively simple utility which calculates the GC content and overall CDS length for each feature in a VcfAnnotator object.
+  This is a relatively simple utility which calculates the GC content and overall CDS length for each feature in a VcfAnnotator object. filter_vep_csq.py
+  A very simple script to filter a VCF previously annotated by VEP using user-supplied criteria (e.g., a set of variant sequence ontology tags to ignore).

 Credits
 -------